HCDX/ContactHub/README.md

 4. Go to line 1095 on ContactList.aspx.cs, add your email address and its name from which the email will be sent to subscriber or users.

+5. Go to the WebConfig file and also add your email setting at line 15.

 After these configurations, your need to setup your database in MS SQL Server and also you need to create your library (DLL).

 For any questions or suggestions aiming to improve this application.
 Please feel free to send a message.